HansonSoftware/haydenhanson.dev/src/posts/my-thinkpad-setup.md

 ## The Last Great ThinkPad.

 Many say that the T480 is the last great ThinkPad model.
-Its number of useful ports, compatability with linux, the TrackPoint and upgradability are all reasons why I agree!
+The number of useful ports, compatability with linux, the TrackPoint and upgradability are all reasons why I agree!
 In this post I go over the software I run on mine.

-## Software
+## System Overview

 - **OS**: Arch Linux
 - **Encryption**: LUKS